panique/huge/README.md

 A very detailed guideline on how to install the `0-one-file` version [here in this blog post](http://www.dev-metal.com/how-to-install-php-login-nets-0-one-file-login-script-on-ubuntu/).

+TODO: change the tutorial in the blog !

-* 1. call the script via `index.php?a=install`, which will create a `users.db` file right in the `database` folder.
+* 1. call the install script via `_install.php`, which will create a `users.db` file right in the `database` folder.
 That's it.
-* (2.) when really using this script in a live project, please select a strong password for the database, you can change that in the first lines on the script.
-When renaming the database folder don't forget to change the path in the index.php config also!
+Please note that the `database` folder needs to be writeable and you need to have the SQLite extension activated in PHP.

 #####HOW TO INSTALL 1-MINIMAL VERSION